 To force a transaction to remain uncommitted until several SQL statements have been executed, change to manual commit mode by issuing a SET AUTOCOMMIT OFF command.
 In this mode, a transaction can only be committed by using the SQL command COMMIT WORK.
 As many SQL statements as necessary can be executed before ending the transaction.
-To end the transaction, issue a COMMIT WORK command to commit changes, or issue a ROLLBACK WORK command to abort any changes made and terminate the transaction.
+To end the transaction, issue a COMMIT WORK command to abort any changes made and terminate the transaction.